The sum to infinity of a sequence is the sum of an infinite number of terms in the sequence.

-It is only possible to compute this sum if the terms of a sequence converge to zero.
+To calculate the sum to infinity of any sequence, the terms of the sequence must converge to zero.
 Even then, it is not always possible.
-This is called a necessary but not sufficient condition – for a sum to infinity to be defined, the sequence must converge to zero – but not all sequences that converge to zero have a defined sum to infinity.
-We will see on this page that it is possible to compute this sum for all geometric sequences that have a common ratio .
+This is called a necessary but not sufficient condition: not all sequences that converge to zero have a defined sum to infinityhttps://www.traditionrolex.com/33.
+Here we show why we can calculate for all geometric sequences with .
+For other kinds of sequences, different arguments need to be made.

 Sum to Infinity of a Geometric Sequence

-, then the sequence converges to zero, regardless of the first term (Although
+When and , then the sequence converges to zero, regardless of the first term (Although doesn’t generate a very interesting sequence).

 This version of the summation formula is easier to use when .

-Concept 2: If then as
+If then as ,

 Take any number that is less than one.
 For example, .

-On the applet below, increase the value of to observe that as
+On the applet below, increase the value of to observe that as increases, the value of decreases towards zero.

 This applet offers 15 decimal places, however, if you consider